ranger-finance/ranger-agent-kit/ranger-mcp-agent/README.md

 - **LLM-Driven Workflows:**
   - Integrate with LLMs (like Claude, GPT-4, etc.) to create conversational trading assistants.
   - Use agent patterns (orchestrator, planner-evaluator, human-in-the-loop) to automate or semi-automate trading workflows.
+- **Mean Reversion Trading:**
+  - Use liquidation data to detect mean reversion opportunities and execute trades.
+- **Funding Rate Arbitrage:**
+  - Use funding rate data to detect arbitrage opportunities and execute trades.
+- **Data-Driven Signals:**
+  - Use market data to detect signals and execute trades.

 ## Example Agents